 * Less than 10 minutes of exercise per day can extend your life by 2 years.

-For people with diabetes or a family history certain diseases_
+For people with diabetes or a family history in certain diseases:

 * Eat plenty of fruits, vegetables and proteins

 * Be mindful of your consumption of carbohydrates (including corn, beans and grains)